VilleKemp/jenkinstesting/README.md

 * firefox driver accessible from command line
 * docker
 * jenkins
+* xvfb
 * xvfb jenkins plugin
 * Defensics
 * ant
 * git

 Other:
-* ports 8080 and 81 open.
+* Ports 8080,8181 and 81 open.
 Petshop will be hosted in localhost:8080 and mutillidae at localhost:81/mutillidae
-* Docker scripts are executed as sudo.
-You need to give docker the permissions to execute start/destroy docker scripts
+* Make sure jenkis has the permission to use docker.
+One way is to add jenkins to the docker group. ``` sudo usermod -aG docker jenkins ``` If you use this it will give jenkins root level privileges.
+Please check https://docs.docker.com/install/linux/linux-postinstall/ for more details

 ## How to use this?